THEOplayer/react-native-theoplayer/doc/ads.md

 ##### 2.x versions: Add feature flag to config

-To enable Google IMA on react-native-theoplayer 2.x versions, you can add the "GOOGLE_IMA" [feature flag](./creating-minimal-app.md#getting-started-on-ios-and-tvos) to react-native-theoplayer.json
+To enable Google IMA on react-native-theoplayer 2.x versions, you can add the "GOOGLE_IMA" [feature flag](./creating-minimal-app.md#getting-started-on-ios-and-tvos) to react-native-theoplayer.json (or theoplayer-config.json)

 </details>